 Colocasia ‘Tea Cup’

 I bought my first Colocasia ‘Tea Cup’ from Wellspring Gardens in the spring 0f 2009 and my second from them in the spring of 2012.
 In 2012 I also bought a Colocasia ‘Bikini Tini’ from Wellspring.
 They are really neat plants with their cup-shaped leaves that hold water during the rain.
 When they get so much water in them, the leaf tips to dump it out then fills again.
 I like the dark color of the leaves, the dark veins, and the dark purple color of the petioles.
 The color is similar to Colocasia fontanesii.

 As far as I know, Colocasia ‘Tea Cup’ is not a registered cultivar.
 It is similar, and may well be Colocasia ‘Coffee Cups’ but the “industry changed the name.
 According to Tony Avent of Plant Delights Nursery, Colocasia ‘Coffee Cups’ was found in the wild of Indonesia by horticulturalist Gregory Hambali and brought to the US by aroid expert Alan Galloway.
 I have not seen any evidence online of any company laying claim to the introduction of Colocasia ‘Tea Cup’.

 I am only using the name ‘Tea Cup’ because that is what the plants were listed as that I bought.
 When I find out for sure they are the same cultivar I will change the name (s) on this page.

-I have done a lot of business with Donovan from Wellspring Gardens in Florida in the past and believe he is a very reputable grower and businessman.
+I did business with Donovan from Wellspring Gardens in Florida in the past and believe he is a very reputable grower and businessman.
 Brent and Becky’s Bulbs also offer Colocasia ‘Tea Cup’ and they are also very reputable, but I don’t believe they grow this plant.
 They are shipped from another grower.
 There are many websites that sell either (and sometimes both) Colocasia ‘Tea Cup’ and Colocasia ‘Coffee Cups’.
 Dave’s Garden has a page for both, but of course, that information is added by individuals… Basically, anyone can put a page on Dave’s Garden.